md-zaman/kubernetes/Notes.md

     'kubectl get svc'
     You will find that the status under the 'EXTERNAL-IP' says '<pending>' because this is minikube.
-    The Cloud Controller manager generates this IP Extra Info: there is aproject called MetalLB where you can do this using the minikube.
+    The Cloud Controller manager generates this IP Extra Info: there is a project called MetalLB where you can do this using the minikube.

     v.
-Service can do three things:
+Services can do three things:
         a.
 LoadBalancing - Done
         d.
 Service Discovery
         c.
 Expose - Done

         b.
 Service Discovery: An activity for this
-            Let us edit the svc and change the 'selector' value and see it goes: kubectl edit svc python-django-sample-app
+            Let us edit the svc and change the 'selector' value and see how it goes: kubectl edit svc python-django-sample-app
             - edits the service referred